willforde/AppHide/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/willforde)

 # Description
 Hide applications from the "Gnome Shell" Overview.
-This works by changeing the state of the **NoDisplay** option within the applications "*.desktop*" file, which will tell "Gnome Shell" not to show that application.
+This works by changing the state of the **NoDisplay** option within the applications "*.desktop*" file, which will tell "Gnome Shell" not to show that application.